Peer Health Exchange’s mission is to empower young people with the knowledge, skills, and resources to make healthy decisions.

-Peer Health Exchange’s mission is to give teenagers the knowledge and skills they need to make healthy decisions.
-We do this by training college students to teach a comprehensive health curriculum in public high schools that lack health education.
+We do this by training college students to teach a skills-based health curriculum in under-resourced high schools across the country.

 In 1999, six Yale undergraduates began teaching health workshops in New Haven public schools in order to fill the gap left by an underfunded, understaffed district health program.
 In 2003, the founding members of the group established Peer Health Exchange to replicate this successful program in other communities with unmet health education needs.
-Since then, we have trained more than 7,500 college student volunteers to deliver effective health education to over 96,000 public high school students in New York City, Boston, Chicago, Los Angeles, the San Francisco Bay Area, and Washington, DC, seeing strong initial results.
+Since then, we have trained more than 8,500 college student volunteers to deliver effective health education to over 100,000 public high school students in New York City, Boston, Chicago, Los Angeles, the San Francisco Bay Area, and Washington, DC, seeing strong initial results.